 The Bottom Line

-If having the necessary step of consolidation to be eligible seems ridiculous, it is because it is.
-This unnecessary red tape will likely prevent many families from having their student loans forgiven.
+If the requirement to consolidate Parent Plus loans in order to be eligible for PSLF seems ridiculous, that’s because it is.
+This unnecessary red tape will likely prevent a number of families from achieving student loan forgiveness.

-However, red tape or not, it is possible to have Parent PLUS loans forgiven… you just have to jump through a bunch of hoops.
+However, red tape or not, it is possible to have Parent PLUS loans forgiven… you just have to jump through the hoops.

 If you are thinking about going this route, be sure to work closely with your lender to make sure you are dotting all your i’s and crossing your t’s.
 A mistake in paperwork can be the difference between a huge pile of debt being forgiven or not.